h-wenxuan/aboutme/_portfolio/gamingeshop.md

 ![Login]({{ site.baseurl }}/images/loginall.png)

 **Game E-shop**
 The game e-shop is the core feature of our website.
 Users can browse available games, and upon selecting a game, they are redirected to a checkout page.
 Here, they provide their name, email, and phone number, which helps us track orders.
-Once an order is submitted, it is reflected in our ;order' table, and the available stock of the purchased game is automatically updated.
+Once an order is submitted, it is reflected in our 'order' table, and the available stock of the purchased game is automatically updated.
 The code managing these processes can be found in [QueryServlet.java](https://github.com/h-wenxuan/gaming-eshop/blob/master/WEB-INF/classes/QueryServlet.java) and [ConfirmServlet.java.](https://github.com/h-wenxuan/gaming-eshop/blob/master/WEB-INF/classes/ConfirmServlet.java)
 ![purchase]({{ site.baseurl }}/images/checkout.png)

 **Future Improvements**